eSims Explained

 • This service is a month-to-month add-on, and priced at $5 per month.
 However, selected Optus customers can access Number Share free when purchased with an eligible Apple Watch.

-There’s good news if you happen to have, or have been considering an iPhone 15, Samsung Galaxy S24 or Google Pixel 8 — the eSIM function on these devices is supported by Optus through its postpaid plans.
+There’s good news if you happen to have, or have been considering one of the latest iPhone, Samsung or Google phones — the eSIM function on these devices is supported by Optus through its postpaid plans.
 If you’re looking to buy one of these devices on a 12, 24, or 36-month plan from Optus and would prefer for your Optus SIM to be an eSIM, you can install the service via the MyOptus app or head to an Optus store.

 The following table shows a selection of published Optus postpaid plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
 Use our phone plan comparison tool to see plans from a range of other providers.